Telemedicine apps are not popular, they are simply cost-effective. They save patients’ and doctors’ time and an incredible amount of money.

 Read more about IoT solutions in the time of COVID-19.

 Store-and-forward telemedicine apps refer to a secured platform, that allows patients and doctors or medical providers located afield to forward and share medical data, such as lab results or medical records.
 Store-and-forward telemedicine is asynchronous.
 It is aimed at collecting clinical information, including records about blood pressure, levels of sugar, heart rate, etc. for a subsequent electronic transfer for evaluation.
 In addition, audio, video, and image content taken by patients can be stored and then sent to their physicians- for further analysis.

 Telemedicine App Development: Features and Functionalities

 The sign-in function allows users to add their personal accounts to the telemedicine platform.
-As a result, a telemedicine apps store a lot of personal data such as contact information, that must be properly secured.
-Patients can register themselves via email or with the help of third party vendors, for instance Google or Facebook.
-A two-step-authentication using SMS or email is also available.
+As a result, telemedicine apps store a lot of personal data such as contact information, that must be properly secured.
+Patients can register themselves via email or with the help of third-party vendors, for instance, Google or Facebook.
+Two-step authentication using SMS or email is also available.

 - Profile Management

-After the signing in, a user creates a personal account, which are intuitively managed by its owner and easily viewed by physicians.
+After signing in, a user creates a personal account, which is intuitively managed by its owner and easily viewed by physicians.
 The profile owner solely decides which information to share or keep private.